 Driver pay can no longer be treated like just another variable expense that can flex widely depending on the work available.
-Drivers, like office employees, need a minimum amount of pay to survive and their pay should consistently stay in an acceptable range for them to be satisfied and retained long term.
-Establish a process to monitor driver pay at the individual driver level and a process to recognize and address chronic shortfalls.
-Consistently monitor and evaluate your sales, marketing, pricing, dispatching and driver management systems to make sure all drivers are receiving the support they need.
-This is often the toughest nut to crack but will pay huge dividends if managed with excellence.
+Drivers, like office employees, need a minimum amount of pay to survive, and their pay should consistently stay in an acceptable range for them to be satisfied and retained long term.
+Establish a process to monitor driver pay at the individual driver level and a strategy to recognize and address chronic shortfalls.
+Consistently monitor and evaluate your sales, marketing, pricing, dispatching, and driver management systems to ensure all drivers are receiving the support they need.
+This is often the toughest nut to crack but will pay huge dividends over time if managed with excellence.

-Carriers that supply the power unit to OTR drivers either as company drivers or on a lease purchase program should consider driver amenities as important as pay.
-The ability to use refrigeration and a microwave to eat healthier, room for storage, a comfortable mattress, temperature control and the ability for a team driver to sleep without blaring crash avoidance systems going off while parking are examples of what should be evaluated in a mission to provide drivers with the highest standard of living possible while on the road.
-Used units should be carefully detailed and all systems working properly before assignment and there should be a process to identify and escalate exceptions to this critical process.
-It is not home but it should be as close as possible.
+When discussing truck driver retention, don’t overlook amenities.
+Carriers that supply the power unit to OTR drivers either as company drivers or on a lease-purchase program should consider driver amenities as important as pay.
+The ability to use refrigeration and a microwave to eat healthier, room for storage, a comfortable mattress, temperature control, and the ability for a team driver to sleep without blaring crash avoidance systems going off while parking are examples of what should be evaluated in a mission to provide drivers with the highest standard of living possible while on the road.
+Used units should be carefully detailed and all systems working correctly before assignment, and there should be a process to identify and escalate exceptions to this critical process.
+A driver’s truck is not home, but it should be as close as possible.

 Look holistically at your driver experience and ask if you are keeping promises to drivers.
-From the driver’s point of view, promises are made by advertising, recruiters, orientation leads, driver managers and leadership throughout the entire organization.
-Next to not enough pay to survive, broken promises is the most toxic blow to retention.
-Recognizing the promises you make and how well you deliver on those promises flows through all these issues and is the bed rock of driver commitment.
-Study survey results, read text comments, look at online reviews of your company and talk to as many drivers and their teammates as possible to assess this one variable.
+From the driver’s point of view, promises are made by advertising, recruiters, orientation leads, driver managers, and leadership throughout the entire organization.
+Next to not enough pay to survive, broken promises are the most toxic blow to retention.
+Recognizing the promises you make and how well you deliver on those promises flows through all these issues and is the bedrock of driver commitment.
+Study survey results, read text comments, look at online reviews of your company, and talk to as many drivers and their teammates as possible to assess this one variable.
 From the driver’s perspective, are we a trustworthy company to drive for?

-What strategies have worked for you for truck driver retention?
+What new strategies and solutions have worked for you for better truck driver retention?
 We’d love to hear!

 Jerry Scott serves as COO of Stay Metrics and relies on his deep trucking industry experience to help him understand our clients’ challenges.
 To speak with Jerry, you can email him at [email protected] To learn more about the Stay Metrics’ suite of products now offered by Tenstreet, talk with us today.